therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

-This Affidavit is submitted in support of an application for a seizure warrant for the contents of **Dwolla Account 812-649-1010 registered in the name of Mutum  Sigillum LLC, held in the custody of Veridian Credit Union.** I submit that ther eis probable cause to believe that the contents of Dwolla account 812-649-1010 in the name of Mutum Sigillum LLC were involved in transactions and attempted transactions in violation of 18 U.S.C. section 1960, and that the contents of that account are subject to seizure and forfeiture pursuant to 18
+This Affidavit is submitted in support of an application for a seizure warrant for the contents of **Dwolla Account 812-649-1010 registered in the name of Mutum  Sigillum LLC, held in the custody of Veridian Credit Union.** I submit that there is probable cause to believe that the contents of Dwolla account 812-649-1010 in the name of Mutum Sigillum LLC were involved in transactions and attempted transactions in violation of 18 U.S.C. section 1960, and that the contents of that account are subject to seizure and forfeiture pursuant to 18